archway-warp/warp-cli/README.md

 # Warp CLI

-**_This tool is still in early stages of development.
-Please report all issues you've found here on GitHub_** **_All-in-one productivity toolchain for building, testing, and deploying Archway Smart Contracts._**
+_This tool is still in early stages of development.
+Please report all issues you've found here on GitHub._

+**_All-in-one productivity toolchain for building, testing, and deploying CosmWasm Smart Contracts._**

 ~~The tool has been adapted for the [EvolvNFT](https://evolvnft.com) project for the Archway Hackathon.~~